mvysny/embedded-jetty-demo/README.md

 Hello World
 ```

+## Running From Your IDE

-Alternatively, simply run the `com.example.Application` class in your IDE.
+Simply run the `com.example.Application` class in your IDE - it contains the
+`main()` method which starts up Jetty, Vaadin and Spark.